giacomolemoli/starter-hugo-academic/content/authors/admin/_index.md

 - Social influence in networks during and after violence

-I am also interested in the political economy of development.
+I also work on the political economy of development.

 I am interested in combining design-based econometric analysis, data science, archival fieldwork, and experiments to test social scientific theories and enhance measurement.